 Quercetin is a flavonol, an antioxidant compound many plants make.
 Scientists have been studying this compound since 1857.
 Within the last decade, they have identified a number of health benefits it can provide (Current Medicinal Chemistry, 2018).
 In summary, it can lower blood pressure, improve the structure of neurons and help protect the body from infection.
 Several readers have noted another benefit.
 Should you be taking quercetin for your allergies?
+Two readers offer their testimonials.

 The Potential of Quercetin for Your Allergies: